By: Boxer Exteriors • May 12, 2025 • 11 min. read

 Metal roofs can sustain dents and even punctures from larger hail.
 The severity can vary significantly based on the gauge of the metal, with lighter materials being more prone to denting.

-In Illinois, understanding the distinct signs of hail damage on various roofing materials enables property owners and professionals to make informed decisions regarding repairs.
+Understanding the distinct signs of hail damage on various roofing materials enables property owners and professionals to make informed decisions regarding repairs.
 Each material showcases specific vulnerabilities—whether it’s the granule loss in asphalt shingles leading to UV degradation, the sharp splits in wood shingles, or the dents that mar metal roofs.
 Promptly spotting and addressing these issues not only halts further deterioration but also prolongs the roof’s durability, crucially protecting the underlying structure.

 Consequences of Ignoring Roof Repairs

-Insurance Coverage for Hail Damage in Illinois
+Insurance Coverage for Hail Damage in the Chicagoland Area

 - Document Everything: Take pictures and note the extent of the damage immediately.